hannaklh/java-api-counter-workshop/README.md

 >
 > Don't cry it's just a joke

 Core: You should have a number of knock-knock jokes available that will be selected by supplying the specific index, this should display the first line of the joke, you would then get the next line by adding `/line2` which would display lines 1 and 2, then add `/line3` to the end to display the first 3 lines and so on until you get to the end of the joke.
+Write tests for these too.

 Extension 1: Can you make it so that you can get the knock-knock jokes to display line by line for a randomly chosen joke?
+How might you test this?

 Extension 2: Use the Spring Boot documentation/Internet searches to investigate adding a custom Error route rather than the existing "White Label" error page that displays when the URL is not one that your application is supplying as a route.
+Is this testable using JUnit?